kba/hocr-spec/hocr-spec.md

 The HTML `&lrm;` and `&rlm;` entities (indicating writing direction) must not be used; all writing direction changes must be indicated with tags.

-Other superscripts and subscripts must be represented using the HTML `<SUP>` and `<SUB>` tags, even if special Unicode characters are available.
+Other superscripts and subscripts must be represented using the HTML `<sup>` and `<sub>` tags, even if special Unicode characters are available.

 Furigana and similar constructs must be represented using their correct Unicode encoding.